omar0930/omar0930/README.md

 # 💫 About Me:
-I am a fresh graduate with a passion for AI development and a robust foundation in various programming languages and technologies.
-Proficient in Python, I have experience in Java for desktop applications, as well as web and UI design using Figma.
-My skill set extends to SQL for database management and robotics projects utilizing Arduino.
-Additionally, I have hands-on experience with C#, C++, and MySQL.
-Currently, I am focused on enhancing my expertise in machine learning, aiming to become a proficient AI developer.
-My diverse project experience and commitment to continuous learning equip me to tackle complex challenges and innovate in the field of artificial intelligence.
+I am a fresh graduate with a background in AI development and a growing expertise in full-stack web development.
+While I have a strong foundation in Python, Java Script, PHP and C++ —with experience in machine learning, robotics (Arduino), and database management (SQL & MySQL)—I am currently shifting my focus to full-stack development.
+I am actively honing my skills in Laravel and the MERN stack to expand my opportunities in the tech industry.

+Passionate about problem-solving and innovation, I have worked on diverse projects, from AI-powered obstacle detection to clinic management systems with authentication and CRUD operations.
+My commitment to continuous learning drives me to build well-structured, visually appealing, and fully functional applications.

 ## 🌐 Socials: